ericwuchn/jwu4-FeelsBook/README.md

 An Android app for recording everyday emotions.

 **Note**<br/>
-When first time building the project, this window will jump out.
+When first time cloning the project and building it, this window will jump out.
 Just click "OK" the build will be completed.

 ![screenshot](/doc/build_add_files_to_git.png)